godotengine/godot-website/collections/_showcase/gourdlets.md

 But don’t worry – Gourdlets are super laid back, and they’ll be happy no matter what you build.
 The only real challenge is pleasing yourself!

-From cafes to lighthouses, planters to fountains, there’s a huge catalogue of decorations to play with.
+From cafes to lighthouses, planters to fountains, there’s a huge catalog of decorations to play with.
 You can even go inside buildings and arrange the furniture how you like.

 The gourdlets will make themselves at home in your town, fishing, reading, camping, snoozing, and generally having a grand old time.
 Craft the perfect veggie town in Gourdlets!